yyx990803/pod/README.md

 Starting in 0.8.2, GitLab webhooks are also supported.

+Starting in 0.8.6, Bitbucket webhooks are also supported.

 ## Configuration

 The config file lives at `~/.podrc`.
 Note since 0.7.0 all fields follow the underscore format so check your config file if things break after upgrading.